 pg_row_lock_tracer -p 1234 -p 5678 -x /home/jan/postgresql-sandbox/bin/REL_14_9_DEBUG/bin/postgres

-# Trace the row locks of the PID 1234 and be verbose
+# Trace the row locks of PID 1234 with verbose output

 pg_row_lock_tracer -p 1234 -x /home/jan/postgresql-sandbox/bin/REL_14_9_DEBUG/bin/postgres -v

-# Trace the row locks and show statistics
+# Trace the row locks and display statistics

 pg_row_lock_tracer -x /home/jan/postgresql-sandbox/bin/REL_14_9_DEBUG/bin/postgres --statistics